arieluy/trip-reports/_posts/2023-06-18-mount-olympus.md

   <figcaption>On the way to Skala</figcaption>
 </figure>

-It was extremely foggy, even more so than the previous day.
+It was extremely foggy, cold, and wet, even more so than the previous day.
 We were soon completely above the treeline, on a rocky and windy trail.
 We saw no one else out hiking this early.
 There were several large ice patches to the sides of the trail, some of which are glaciers.

 After around 2 hours we reached Skala summit (2866m).
 Here there is a fork, to the left is Skolio summit and to the right is Mytikas summit, the highest peak on Mount Olympus and the highest point in Greece.